deniznida/activerecord-orms-tutorial-ruby-007-public/README.md

 Student.find(1)
 ```

-Find by name, or any attribute
+Find by name, or any attribute:

 ```ruby
 Student.find_by(name: 'Jon')